mohamedsamara/mern-starter/README.md

   * Express middleware is used to handle requests, routes
   * Mongoose schemas to model the application data
   * React for displaying UI components
-  * Redux to manage apllication's state
+  * Redux to manage application's state
   * Redux Thunk middleware to handle asynchronous redux actions

 ## Demo